xinyuc8645/SEP10-Isekai-D-Into-Fantasy-World/README.md

 # Begin your journey?
 A successful one?
-Or a failture one?
+Or a failure one?

 [Click here to be-g-in](start.md)